lizamathews/CAISC/README.md

 If you have any questions about using CAISC, you can open a new issue here, or you can email one of the maintainers listed below.
 ## Installation
 ## Pipeline
 We present Clonal Architecture with Integration of SNV and CNV (CAISC), a new subclone detection algorithm that integrates both SNV and CNV data in order to acquire more accurate and robust clustering results.
-Here is an overview of the CAISC pipeline, which will go into more details in the next slides.
+Here is an overview of the CAISC pipeline.
 We derive two cell-cell distance matrices using either SNV and CNV data, from DENDRO and infercnv respectively.
 These matrices are integrated using an entropy weighted method, and into a final distance matrix that is used to cluster the cells into subclones.
-## Overview
+### Overview
 <p align="center">
   <img src='https://raw.githubusercontent.com/lizamathews/CAISC/master/figure1.jpg'>
 </p>